 This is also why most babies take a great first nap.
 If you’re struggling to transition your baby to a crib, try starting with the first nap of the day.

 As the day goes on, most babies are able to have a slightly longer wake window.
-For your 5-month old, start their first wake window at 2 hours, and then shift to about 2.5 hours for the rest of the day’s wake windows.
+For your 5-month old, start their first wake window at 1.75 to 2 hours, and then shift to about 2.25 to 2.5 hours for the rest of the day’s wake windows.

 What Time Should a 5-Month Old Go to Bed?